Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 ```

 !!! note
-    Notice that we set the component name `dapr-pubsub-servicebus` when we added it Container Apps Environment.
+    Notice that we set the component name `dapr-pubsub-servicebus` when we added it to the Container Apps Environment.

-### Configure Managed Identities for both Container Apps
+### Configure Managed Identities for Both Container Apps

 In the previous module we have [already configured](../04-aca-dapr-stateapi/index.md#configure-managed-identities-in-container-app) and used system-assigned identity for the Backend API container app.
 We follow the same steps here to create an association between the backend processor container app and Azure Service Bus.